northeastern-rc/rc-public-documentation/docs/source/runningjobs/index.md

 ---

 Running jobs smoothly is key to productive research and development.
 Explore these topics to understand and make the most of our robust computing infrastructure.
-If you need assistance, our support team is available at support@example.com or consult our {ref}`faq`.
+If you need assistance, our support team is available at <rchelp@northeastern.edu> or consult our {ref}`faq`.

 Happy computing!